 If you want greater transparency, your internal newsletter is a great place to jump-start those efforts.
 By creating dialogues within your organization, you can enhance cooperation and break down walls between departments or between staff and management.

-This is especially useful when it comes to large companies with many departments that might barely be aware of each other’s existence.
+This is especially useful when it comes to large companies where departments are unfamiliar with each other.
 Sections like a Q&A or “a day in the life” features can help get everyone on the same page and may lead to inter-departmental collaborations that generate unexpected growth.

-Everyone likes to see their name in print (or posted online) and by giving credit to the people behind important projects, you increase their sense of ownership of their contribution, which in turn motivates them to contribute more.
+People enjoy when their efforts are appreciated, especially in print (or posted online).
+By giving credit to the people behind important projects, you increase their sense of ownership and highlight their contributions, which in turn motivates them to contribute more.
 Make the internal newsletter a collaborative process and solicit content from all of your organization to maximize relevance.

 4. Make it part of your marketing strategy